 - 1. Explain how there is a compelling regional or statewide need for the program.
 Argument for need may be based on the need for the advancement of knowledge and/or societal needs, including the need for "expanding educational opportunities and choices for minority and educationally disadvantaged students at institutions of higher education."
 Also, explain how the need for the program is consistent with the Maryland State Plan for Postsecondary Education. - 2.
 Present data and analysis projecting market demand and the availability of openings in a job market to be served by the new program.
 Possible sources of information include industry or disciplinary studies on job market, the USBLS Occupational Outlook Handbook, or Maryland state Occupational and Industry Projections over the next five years.
 Also, provide information on the existing supply of graduates in similar programs in the state (use MHEC's Office of Research and Policy Analysis webpage for Annual Reports on Enrollment by Program) and discuss how future demand for graduates will exceed the existing supply.
 As part of this analysis, indicate the anticipated number of students your program will graduate per year at steady state. - 3.
 Identify similar programs in the state.
 Discuss any differences between the proposed program and existing programs.
 Explain how your program will not result in an unreasonable duplication of an existing program (you can base this argument on program differences or market demand for graduates).
-The MHEC website can be used to find academic programs operating in the state: http://mhec.maryland.gov/institutions training/pages/HEPrograms.aspx. - 4.
+The MHEC website can be used to find academic programs operating in the state: http://mhec.maryland.gov/institutions_training/pages/HEPrograms.aspx.
+Please note that MHEC or USM may require us to secure agreement from the institution before allowing the proposal to go forward. - 4.
 Discuss the possible impact on Historically Black Institutions (HBIs) in the state.
 Will the program affect any existing programs at Maryland HBIs?
 Will the program impact the uniqueness or identity of a Maryland HBI?